openharmony/security/README_en.md

 ## Handling Security Vulnerabilities

 Security vulnerabilities are tracked and handled by specialists.
-For more information about the security issue handling process and policy in OpenHarmony community, see [OpenHarmony Security Vulnerability Handling Process](/en/security-process/README.md).
+For more information about the security issue handling process and policy in the OpenHarmony community, see [OpenHarmony Security Vulnerability Handling Process](/en/security-process/README.md).

 ## Disclosing Security Vulnerabilities